HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 ![Screenshot of the finished webpage](./assets/images/example.png)

 ## Description 📄
-In this assignment, we will work together to build colorful boxes using `html` and `css` and use three different `@media` queries along with `CSS Grid` to create a responsive layout.
+In this assignment, you will work to build colorful boxes using `html` and `css` and use three different `@media` queries along with `CSS Grid` to create a responsive layout.
 These queries will adjust the layout and appearance of the boxes based on different screen sizes, helping you understand how to create flexible and adaptable designs.

 Follow the steps in the provided HTML and CSS below to complete the assignment.